Extensible Application Markup Language: Differences between versions of XAML

 These versions have some differences in the parsing behavior.
 Additionally, the Silverlight 4 XAML parser is not 100% backward-compatible with Silverlight 3 files.
 Silverlight 3 XAML files may be rejected or parsed differently by the Silverlight 4 parser.

+Besides Microsoft implementations, there is also OpenSilver (formerly known as CSHTML5), a contemporary web technology implementation.

 XAML applications in web browsers

 Historically, XAML based applications could be run in some web browsers, such as Internet Explorer and Firefox.
 This could be achieved through XBAP files created from WPF applications, or via the Silverlight browser plugin.
 However, both these methods are now unsupported on all major browsers due to their reliance on the discontinued NPAPI browser plugin interface.

 Lock-in concerns

 In 2007, European Committee for Interoperable Systems (ECIS) – a coalition of mostly American software companies – accused Microsoft of attempting to hijack HTML and replace it with XAML, thus creating a vendor lock-in.
 Jeremy Reimer, writing for Ars Technica described this comment as "the most egregious error" and added that XAML is unlikely to ever replace HTML.